logo image

 1358 - grandson of Robert the Bruce, Robert Stewart stayed at the priory.
 Robert Stuart beacame the first Stewart King in 1371.

-1500s early - Commendators began to help run many Abbeys and Priories.
+1500s early - Commendators were used to help run many Abbeys and Priories.

 1547 - John Erskine, Lord Erskine became the Commendator of Inchmahome Priory.